nih-cfde/training-and-engagement/hackmd/UNIX.md

-We can use the `cat` command to print fastq files to the screen, but thousands of lines of text would crowd your screen.
-Instead, let's use the `head` command to view the first 8 lines file.
+We can use the `cat` command to print .fastq files to the screen, but thousands of lines of text would crowd your screen.
+Instead, let's use the `head` and `less` command to view a portion of a file.
+By default, they print the first 10 lines.
+We can use the `-n` flag to specify how many lines to print.
+Because each entry of a .fastq file consists of 4 lines, printing the first 4 and last 4 lines of the file will confirm that the file is properly formatted.

 You can copy the file name and paste it into the console or you can type and use tab complete to pick a particular file.

 ```